aidankeighron/educational-website/_posts/2025-06-15-Express-Auth.md

   }
 }
 ```

-The email address is validated using regex (similar to username in our `User` model).
-Read more [here](https://uibakery.io/regex-library/email).
-Also, before we save the password to our database, we hash them using an algorithm called [bcrypt](https://codahale.com/how-to-safely-store-a-password/).
+{: file="backend/src/controllers/registerController.ts"}
+{: .nolineno }
+{: .blur }

 ### Creating the Express Application

 You are not supposed to write everything at once (maybe except for models, those are the first thing you should think about before you do any coding, and should be the first thing you ever set up in a backend application).
-Now we have written some controllers for our `User` entity, let's test them out.
+Now we have written some controllers for our `User` entity, let's test them out by building a test application.
 #### Main setup

 First we have to establish our database connection and configure our environment variables.

 We will use MongoDB for our database.
 Setup your database according to this [short video](https://www.youtube.com/shorts/pIHvoXkwmq4).
 Then, create a .env file in your backend directory:

-{: file="backend/.env" }
-{: .nolineno }

 ```bash
 MONGODB_URI={your_mongodb_url}
 PORT=3001
 ```
+{: file="backend/.env" }
+{: .nolineno }

 > **Important**: Never commit your `.env` file to version control!
 Add it to your `.gitignore` file.
 {: .prompt-warning }